ChannexIO/instant_booking_page/README.md

 ## What this is:
-An web application to allow create bookings for hotel channels on channex.io.
-Build and host this app, create a hotel channel on channex.io and you will be able to create a booking at `app-location.com/{channel_id}`
+An open source booking engine to allow properties to accept bookings directly from guests.
+You can modify and host this app yourself, create a booking engine channel on Channex and you will be able to create a bookings at the following URL `app-location.com/{channel_id}`

+Example of booking engine: https://channexio.github.io/instant_booking_page/91dd90ed-826f-40c6-bdbf-fe7390bcc142?currency=USD

 ## How to use it:
 Based on create-react-app so set required params in `.env`, build by running `yarn build` in project directory and then deploy wherewer you want.
 Use `yarn start` to run in dev mode.